snaeem3/inventory-api/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Skills Involved in this project
+## Skills Involved with this project

 - [Mongoose](https://mongoosejs.com/) to connect to a MongoDB database
 - Querying data from MongoDB